hecko-yes/hecko.my.to/style-guide/index.md

 verb all the nouns, mispluralize all the wordi, *doubly* pluralize all the pluralses, if it looks funny then do it

+## casualness

+technically unnecessary filler, so like y'know the uh,, yeah every so often i wanna stop using it but then i don't

 ## extrapolation

 if `don't` can be a thing then why not `y'all'dn't've` (you all would not have)